TONY-UMN43/TESTone/README.md

 # Workshop 05 - Testing

-In this workshop we will be going through the (Google Test Primer)[http://google.github.io/googletest/primer.html].
+In this workshop we will be going through the [Google Test Primer](http://google.github.io/googletest/primer.html).

 ## Getting Started